 Graduate Record Exam

-Graduate Record Examination results must be submitted by all applicants.
+Graduate Record Examination results must be submitted by all applicants (mailed by ETS to institution code 4854).
 Although recent scores are preferred, tests taken within the past five years are acceptable.
 Tests should be taken no later than December in order to meet the January deadline.
 For further information about GRE examinations write to:

 Proficiency in English is required for graduate study at the University of Washington.
 Therefore, every applicant whose native language is not English must demonstrate English proficiency.
 No waivers of this English proficiency requirement may be given.
 See Graduate School Memo #8 for the University's policy.